Promo code SPRING2022 will be automatically applied at checkout!

 • Plan for leftovers by making larger recipes so you’ll have enough servings for more than one meal.

-A lack of appropriate exercise can lead to an increased risk of high blood sugar.
+A lack of appropriate exercise can lead to an increased risk of high glucose.
 When you exercise, your cells’ sensitivity to insulin increases to better enable your body to use the available glucose in your blood.

 Even if you have no available insulin, your cells are able to use glucose for energy when your muscles contract during physical exercise.
-Moderate activity, like walking, stretching, and moderate weight lifting with light weights are the most likely to positively affect blood sugar.
+Moderate activity, like walking, stretching, and moderate weight lifting with light weights, is the most likely to positively affect glucose.

 But more exercise isn’t always better for glucose balance.
 If you are overtraining or improperly fueling for workouts, this added stress can potentially impair glucose tolerance.
 It’s all about finding the right approach for your body.